-Consortia central office is now able to control which Network Zone Bibliographic metadata fields can be added, edited, or deleted by Network Zone members and Network Zone institution allowing the consortia office to maintain the quality of Network Zone Bibliographic/Authority records by preventing unwanted edits of specific fields.
+The Consortia central office is now able to control which Network Zone bibliographic metadata fields can be added, edited, or deleted by Network Zone members, allowing the Consortia office to maintain the quality of Network Zone bibliographic records by preventing unwanted edits of specific fields.

 In addition, there is an option to define restrictions based on a user's cataloger level, see Restrictions by Cataloger Level.